Skip to main content

 Node.js

-To install LIPS you can use NPM:
+To install LIPS you can use NPM, you first need to install Node.js.

 npm install -g @jcubic/lips@beta